Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 206.  ### Question206
 What does Code Coverage mean?

-- [x] The degree of a source code which is executed or exercised by a test suite
+- [x] The degree of a source code which is executed or exercised by a test suite.
-- [ ] The number of Unit Tests which have passed through a test suite run
+- [ ] The number of Unit Tests which have passed through a test suite run.
-- [ ] The amount of codes which is covered in a source control
+- [ ] The amount of codes which is covered in a source control.
-- [ ] The number of Unit Tests which have failed through a test suite run
+- [ ] The number of Unit Tests which have failed through a test suite run.

 _[⬆ Back to Top](#table-of-contents)_